Attorney Banner Image

 Criminal Defense Lawyers for Defendants Facing Charges Related to Domestic Violence

 Despite decades of focused awareness programs, domestic violence continues to be a serious issue for thousands of families in Illinois and millions more around the United States.
-From a legal perspective, domestic violence tends to straddle the boundary between family and criminal law.
+From a legal perspective, domestic violence tends to straddle the boundary between family law and criminal law.
 As a result, allegations that are made in the midst of a heated marital dispute can easily lead to criminal charges if the police are called.

-At McSwain Nagle Giese & Rapp, P.C., we realize that with the political and public pressures, in addition to the "better safe than sorry" approach taken by most responding officers, you could find yourself in the middle of an extremely difficult situation.
+At Nagle & Giese, P.C., we realize that with the political and public pressures, in addition to the "better safe than sorry" approach taken by most responding officers, you could find yourself in the middle of an extremely difficult situation.
 Things are likely to get even worse if you are accused of violating an existing order of protection against you.
 Fortunately, the experienced attorneys at our firm are dedicated to helping you clear your name and protecting your rights throughout every stage of the process.

 Violating an Order of Protection in Illinois